 A review of all existing brand materials is crucial when refreshing a brand.
-Do the research and see what materials already exist for the brand—what is working and what is not working.
+What is working and what is not working?
 Creating an inventory of typefaces, color palettes, icons, web styles, social presence, in-store graphics, email templates, sub-brand logos, textures, and any additional items.
 Check for consistency.
 Rating items on a scale system is sometimes used.

-A re-design of the website was in order after the branding update.
-A goal of the site is to make the visitor feel as though they are inside the shop itself.
+A redesign of the website was in order after the brand refresh.
+The goal of the website was to create something simple and easily updatable for the staff, and make the visitor feel as though they are inside the shop itself.